18F/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 `GET /lookup_ids/{id}`

-*get the original match data related to a Lookup ID*
+*Get the original match data related to a Lookup ID*

 User can provide a Lookup ID and receive the match data associated with it